 or DC-Europe

-Logical Affinity can be seen as a role attached to a specific physical node and to which can be dedicated a number of threads, lower or equal to the number of threads allocated to the nodes.
-Such a Logical ID can be given to node by adding the requested id to the 'node.id' file located in the fabric_home/config directory.
+Logical Affinity can be viewed as a role assigned to a specific physical node, to which several threads can be dedicated, equal to or lower than the number of threads allocated to that node.
+Such a Logical ID can be given to a node by adding the requested ID to the 'node.id' file located in the fabric_home/config directory.
 Each node can have multiple logical names, and a logical node can be shared by multiple physical nodes.

 For example: logical_id:2 4